 Mental health support groups

-Feeling like you want to hide under your bedsheets the entire day isn’t an uncommon plight – some call it Monday blues.
+Feeling like you want to hide under your blankets the entire day isn’t an uncommon plight – some call it the Monday blues.
 But if this overwhelming feeling of meh-ness drags on longer, it becomes a major cause for concern.

-Whether it’s mild depression or you’re going out of your mind with stress, here are nine support services you can rely on:
+Whether it’s mild depression or you’re going out of your mind with stress, here are mental health support workshops you can rely on:

 We also covered some common depression misconceptions in Singapore, for your own reference or the benefit of your loved ones.

 Table of Contents

 - 1. Silver Ribbon Singapore – Mental wellness workshops & free counselling services

 - 2. CHAT – Mental health checks & talks